Solo for Piano in Three Movements

 Recording: Natalie Rebecca Lovejoy (piano), 2021

-A full recording will be available on the upcoming album Light Seeking Light: New Music for the Piano
+A full recording can heard on the album Piano Love.

 From the composer: